tigellus/Markdown/2. Mechanical Ventilation/04. Non-invasive positive pressure ventilation (NPPV)/Non-invasive positive pressure ventilation (NPPV).md

 * Monitor for signs of respiratory decompensation

 ### Monitor for potential complications:
-* signs of low preload and low cardiac output
+* Signs of low preload and low cardiac output
-* skin integrity issues around face and drying of mucous membranes
+* Skin integrity issues around face and drying of mucous membranes
-* patient comfort due to nature of mask
+* Patient comfort due to nature of mask
-* aspiration
+* Aspiration
-* respiratory drive
+* Respiratory drive
-* malnutrition or dehydration (due to possible reduced oral intake)
+* Malnutrition or dehydration (due to possible reduced oral intake)

 # ~Question 1
 What type of mask should be used when caring for patients who use BiPAP or CPAP machines?